-- The string may be used as a key in the SUNW_TOOLTALK_INTERCLIENTCONVENTIONS domain to retrieve a localized explanation of the error condition.
-See dgettext(3). - The integer values of these status codes begin at 1537 (TT_ERR_APPFIRST + 1).
+• The integer values of these status codes begin at 1537 (TT_ERR_APPFIRST + 1).
 The first 151 codes correspond to the system error list defined in intro(2).

-A standard programming interface for these conventions that binds the name to the integer value does not yet exist.
+A standard programming interface for these conventions, which binds the name to the integer value, does not yet exist.

 The ToolTalk service allows an arbitrary status string to be included in any reply.
 Since a standard localized string can be derived for each status code, this status string may be used as a free-form elucidation of the status.
-For example, if a request is failed with TT DESKTOP EPROTO, the status string could be set to "The vtype of argument 2 was 'string'; expected 'integer'".
+For example, if a request is failed with TT_DESKTOP_EPROTO, the status string could be set to "The vtype of argument 2 was 'string'; expected 'integer'".
 Handling tools should try to compose the status string in the locale of the requestor.
-See the Get Locale request.
+See the Get_Locale request.